apache/solr/README_v2.md

 Please refer to the [Solr Operator](https://solr.apache.org/operator) home for details, tutorials and instructions.

 ## Building Solr from Source
-FIXME --> is this where we get JDK from??
-What about OpenJDK?
+Download the Java 11 JDK (Java Development Kit) or later.
+We recommend the OpenJDK distribution Eclipse Temurin available from https://adoptium.net/.
-Download the Java 11 JDK (Java Development Kit) or later from https://jdk.java.net/ You will need the JDK installed, and the $JAVA_HOME/bin (Windows: %JAVA_HOME%\bin) folder included on your command path.
+You will need the JDK installed, and the $JAVA_HOME/bin (Windows: %JAVA_HOME%\bin) folder included on your command path.
 To test this, issue a "java -version" command from your shell (command prompt) and verify that the Java version is 11 or later.